Get to know Wendy Edwards, senior software engineer

 Where do you work, and what is your role?

-I work as a senior software engineer for ASPCA (American Society for Prevention of Cruelty to Animals).
+I work as a senior software engineer for ASPCA (American Society for the Prevention of Cruelty to Animals).
 My job involves legacy software maintenance and a number of automations related to data and web scraping.
 I also help with security vulnerabilities.
 Currently, I am learning Azure Cloud and working on a project that uses artificial intelligence to extract information from online documents.

 What do you like best about your job?